 - The reporting party’s wish to pursue disciplinary action.

 - Whether the University possesses other means to obtain relevant evidence.

 - Considerations of fundamental fairness and due process with respect to the responding party should the course of action include disciplinary action.

-- The University’s obligation to provide a safe and non-discriminatory environment.
+- The University’s obligation to provide a safe and nondiscriminatory environment.

-Where possible based on the facts and circumstances, the Equal Opportunity and Compliance Office will seek action consistent with the reporting party’s expressed preference for manner of resolution, recognizing that the University must move forward with cases in which there appears to be a threat to any individual or the University as a whole.
-The University’s ability to fully investigate and respond to a report may be limited if the reporting party requests that their name not be disclosed to the responding party or declines to participate in an investigation.
+Where possible based on the facts and circumstances, the Equal Opportunity and Compliance Office will seek action consistent with the reporting party’s expressed preference for manner of resolution, recognizing the University must move forward with cases in which there appears to be a threat to any individual or the University as a whole.
+The University’s ability to fully investigate and respond to a report may be limited if the reporting party requests their name not be disclosed to the responding party or declines to participate in an investigation.

-Under the Policy on Prohibited Sexual Harassment under Title IX, the University will move forward with a formal investigation only upon receipt of a formal complaint by the reporting party or Title IX Coordinator.
+Under the Policy on Prohibited Sexual Harassment Under Title IX, the University will move forward with a formal investigation only upon receipt of a Formal Complaint by the reporting party or Title IX Coordinator.
 In all cases, the University will protect the confidentiality of the parties and witnesses.

 Services and Support for Individuals Affected by Sexual Violence or Related Misconduct